unirakun/k-redux-router/README.md

   }
 }

-// get the route definied by the code `user` decoratedSelectors.getRoute('user')(state)
+// get the route defined by the code `user` decoratedSelectors.getRoute('user')(state)

 // get the result, you can retrieve from here: